Dunes (hotel and casino): Later years

 While Nangaku waited to receive a gaming license, he hired Dennis Gomes to operate the Dunes, replacing Cohen as president.
 Nangaku underwent an unusually long gaming control board probe.
 Investigators suspected that unlicensed people from Nangaku's company, Minami Group, were involved in the resort.
 The control board encountered difficulty when looking into Nangaku's business associates because of differences in how Japan handles documents, which are generally kept confidential.
 Investigators also suspected that the associates were making attempts to hinder their efforts.

 In December 1988, Nangaku received a limited two-year gaming license while investigators continued their probe.
 Nangaku planned up to $280 million in renovations, including a new hotel tower and the demolition of the original motel-style structures, although little work had been done by mid-1989.
 He blamed the limited gaming license, stating that financiers were hesitant to lend money because of uncertainty about whether he would remain licensed in the near future.

 The first phase of Nangaku's multimillion renovation eventually began in September 1989.
 The following year, Nangaku announced a planned $200 million remodeling project.
 He also hired the architectural firm Hellmuth, Obata & Kassabaum to design the new high-rise tower.
 Nangaku eventually received a permanent gaming license in May 1991, at which point he was seeking a partner to help renovate and operate the Dunes.
 The resort had laid off hundreds of workers that year, due to financial troubles brought on by the early 1990s recession.
 Despite Nangaku's expansion plans for the resort, he ultimately invested only $12 million in basic repairs.

 The Las Vegas Review-Journal had written in 1988 that the Dunes had lost its "mystical luster" over the past 20 years, with its high rollers migrating to "more attractive" resorts.
 The newspaper's John L. Smith wrote that the Dunes had lost its "classy resort" reputation and had become "a dump by Strip standards" despite its name recognition and prime location on the central Strip.
 The Dunes failed to stay competitive against new megaresorts opening on the Strip, including The Mirage in 1989, and the Excalibur a year later.
 During 1990, the resort was losing $500,000 monthly.

 Wynn's company, since renamed as Mirage Resorts, agreed to purchase the Dunes in October 1992.
 It was sold the following month for $75 million.
 At the time, the property was losing $2 million a month.
+Wynn planned to demolish the Dunes and redevelop the site.
 Gaming executive Richard Goeglein led a team which helped operate the Dunes in the months leading up to its closure.